-The OneDrive for Business sync app is available with Office 2013 (Professional Plus, or Standard editions), or an Office 365 subscription that includes Office 2013 applications.
-If you don't have Office 2013, you can download the OneDrive for Business sync app for free.
+The OneDrive for Business sync app comes with a SharePoint Online and Office 365 business subscription, or you can download the OneDrive for Business sync app for free.
 This app is also faster than using the Open in Explorer or Upload commands.
 For more information, see Set up your computer to sync your OneDrive for Business files in Office 365.

 Here's some additional guidance for using the OneDrive for Business sync app: